Beth is a young woman with learning disabilities who used to experience extreme anxiety.

 A key milestone was a trip into town, alone.
 To prepare her for the journey, her team built up to it in stages, teaching Beth the bus routes, waiting for her outside shops and encouraging her to manage her own money.

 With her newfound self-belief, Beth asked if she could volunteer to work with animals, remembering that when she was young she used to love petting the rabbits at her local farm.
-Her support staff knew how to prepare her for it and now, every week, Beth mucks out the pigs and feeds the new born lambs at the farm.
+Her support staff knew how to prepare her for it and now, every week, Beth mucks out the pigs and feeds the lambs at the farm.

 Beth is now much more confident, less anxious and does what she enjoys.